-In the modern age isn’t it true to say we are completely surrounded and immersed in technology of diverse forms?
-Much of it now is entirely cloud-based but there’s still a substantial proportion which employs a mix of both cloud and more physical hardware computing resources.
-However, the common thread amongst all of these technologies, even the most recent ones, is the certainty of them becoming obsolete.
+In the modern age, isn’t it true to say we are completely surrounded and immersed in the technology of diverse forms?
+Much of it now is entirely cloud-based, but there’s still a substantial proportion that employs a mix of both cloud and more physical hardware computing resources.
+However, the common thread among all of these technologies, even the most recent ones, is the certainty of them becoming obsolete.
 After all, even though all technologies evolve rapidly, they are eventually replaced by something which is either an evolutionary step thanks to advances in technological offerings or because new and more potent ways of providing a service or solving a problem emerge.

 To save a technology or application from fading into oblivion, its makers consistently upgrade it with new features and prepare it in anticipation of future trends and ways of doing things.
 As simple as this may seem, such a task can become arduous, especially if the application is complex and has a wider codebase.
 Additionally, many of the libraries and frameworks on which the application is built can go out of service or are superseded and need updates.

-To tackle the challenge of upgrading and modernizing an application, robust development studio solutions like RAD Server have powerful methods that streamline the process.
+To tackle the challenge of upgrading and modernizing an application, robust development studio solutions like Windows Apps Studio have powerful methods that streamline the process.
 Such methods help you gain a sense of the kind of changes you will have to implement.
 Additionally, they also guide you through the modernization tasks themselves.

 Why Would You Need To Modernize Your Applications?